 Browse All News

-Geraldton Rainbow Ball gets green light thanks to Youth Grant
+Geraldton Pride Tide Festival gets green light thanks to Youth Grant

-Congratulations to headspace Geraldton on successfully being awarded a $10,000 grant to empower local LGBTIQA+ youth through an inaugural Queer Formal – the Rainbow Ball!
+Congratulations to headspace Geraldton on successfully being awarded a $10,000 grant to empower local LGBTIQA+ youth through a youth community Pride event!

-The funding, provided from the Department of Communities’ WA Youth Engagement Grant Program, will allow us to deliver the Rainbow Ball Project with the aim of fostering a vibrant and inclusive community that is, pivotally, informed by the voices of young people.
+The funding, provided from the Department of Communities’ WA Youth Engagement Grant Program, will allow us to develop a youth music festival for Geraldton with the aim of fostering a vibrant and inclusive community that is, pivotally, informed by the voices of young people.

 Encouraging young rainbow people to get involved

-We are creating a Rainbow Ball Committee (RBC) of young people to co-design the Rainbow Ball, and as a result, also build new skills, create connections and celebrate unique identities in a safe environment.
-Applications can be submitted online here.
+We are creating a Youth Steering Committee of young people to co-design the festival, and as a result, also build new skills, create connections and celebrate unique identities in a safe environment.

 Not only will the members shape the event, but they will also have access to workshops run by local creatives, event planners and decision makers, as well as health-based workshops on relationships, sexual, physical & mental health, and healthy relationships.
 These skills aim to foster aim to foster creativity and self-initiative by empowering our young people in the MidWest to take an active role in building an accepting and safe community for the future.